Comparison

 Is Regulr more expensive than Mailchimp?

-Ready to try AI-powered retention?
+Ready to see who's drifting and win them back?
 Start your free Regulr trial and connect your POS in about 5 minutes.